ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 -  New Technologies drive cost curve lower
 -  New Regulatory decisions
 -  Consumer behaviour changes
--
+-  Creative ideas

-Building a Hypothesis
+## Building a Hypothesis
-- People will create a lens to classify information that is important to them
+- Thought Leaders will create a lens to classify information that is important to them
--
+- They will take the time to do this because it's their space and they want to show they are thought leaders in that space
+    - User Segment 1 - Thought Leaders in specific industries with a unique perspective.

 ## Specificity Matters
 Failure breeds ambiguity
 Success breeds specificity and Failure gets invalidated quicker.

 ## Communicating what you do and why you do it